Hill Dickinson: History

 In the Black Solicitors Network's Diversity League Table 2009 Hill Dickinson was ranked 30th within the top 100 UK law firms.
 In January 2010, the firm was ranked as the sixth most female friendly firm (among the top 50 UK firms by turnover) with 27 per cent of its partnership made up of women.
+In 2016 Hill Dickinson won the Golden Turd Award from roll on Friday, an award voted for by its employees about their experience working for the company.